Scissor doors: Scissor-conventional door hybrid

 Some aftermarket example scissor doors are also designed so they can open either vertically (scissor door) or horizontally (conventional door), as the user chooses.
 Such doors allow the user to gain the benefits of both types of door, choosing to open the doors in whichever style is best suited to the situation.

 In popular culture

 Scissor doors are widely noted as a status symbol in popular culture.
 In 2012, Migos released a track called "Lambo Doors," in the first line referring to an observer who has never seen such high-status doors.
-In 2017, Rick Ross released a track called "Lamborghini Doors," in which he notes a number of objects that are rising up like the titular doors.
-In the TV series Silicon Valley, a character remarks that he feels poor when he has regular car doors, rather than doors that go "like this" (gesturing as if his arms were gull-wing doors) or "like this" (gesturing as if his arms were scissor doors), leading to other commentators referring to scissor doors as "billionaire doors".
+In 2017, Rick Ross released a track called "Lamborghini Doors", in which he notes a number of objects that are rising up like the titular doors.
+In the TV series Silicon Valley, the character Russ Hanneman remarks that he feels poor when he has regular car doors, rather than doors that go "like this" (gesturing as if his arms were gull-wing doors) or "like this" (gesturing as if his arms were scissor doors), leading to other commentators referring to scissor doors as "billionaire doors".